kragen/derctuo/sentential-database.md

         `It` is made of `unobtainium`   # e.g., SQL "It" is made of "unobtainium"   # also SQL but less weird; harder to
                                         # type than '' but safer with contractions
-        It is made of Unobtainium       # Prolog
-        IT is made of UNOBTAINIUM       # variant it IS MADE OF unobtainium       # variant, often used informally for, e.g., SQL It$ is made of unobtainium$     # BASIC
+        It is made of Unobtainium       # Alain Colmerauer's Prolog, without punctuation it Is Made Of unobtainium.      # Darius Bacon's Pythological IT is made of UNOBTAINIUM       # variant it IS MADE OF unobtainium       # variant, often used informally for, e.g., SQL It$ is made of unobtainium$     # BASIC
         $It is made of $unobtainium     # Perl/PHP, taken from BASIC and sh; also Tcl
-        @It is made of @unobtainium     # Perl variant .It is made of .unobtainium     # minimal line noise variant :It is made of :unobtainium     # Logo, almost as calm It :is :made :of unobtainium    # Lisp/Ruby
-        It 'is 'made 'of unobtainium    # Lisp
-        ,It is made of ,unobtainium     # Lisp quasiquoted ?It is made of ?unobtainium     # Lisp-family logic languages It? is made of unobtainium?     # variant
+        @It is made of @unobtainium     # Perl variant .It is made of .unobtainium     # minimal line noise variant :It is made of :unobtainium     # Logo/Smalltalk/Ruby params, almost as calm It :is :made :of unobtainium    # Lisp/Ruby keywords/symbols It 'is 'made 'of unobtainium    # Lisp quoted symbols ,It is made of ,unobtainium     # Lisp quasiquoted ?It is made of ?unobtainium     # Lisp-family logic languages; N3 It? is made of unobtainium?     # variant
         ¿It? is made of ¿unobtainium?   # Spanish variant {It} is made of {unobtainium}   # various templating languages